 Our program is designed to encourage and reward execution of key performance objectives which align with the interests of our shareholders.
 Compensation for our executives is predominantly comprised of performance-based elements.
-A summary of these compensation elements, excluding benefits, which are generally the same as those provided to employees, and nominal executive perquisites (described in the Summary Compensation Table at page 63) is provided below:
+These compensation elements, excluding benefits, which are generally the same as those provided to employees, and nominal executive perquisites (described in the Summary Compensation Table at page 60) are as follows:

-Element Description Objectives Performance Period Form of award Fixed Base salary (page 55) Fixed level of compensation, based on role, experience, and scope of responsibilities relative to competitive data from compensation peer group Provide median (P50) level of base pay Recognize individual skills and experience Attract and retain executive talent One year Cash Performance based Annual incentive award (bonus) (page 55) Annual bonus payable based on achievement of Board-approved corporate performance objectives and set out in annual balanced scorecard (80-90%) plus individual performance goals (10-20%) Encourage and reward achievement of annual performance objectives set by Board Recognize individual effort and contribution Align executive and shareholder interests One year Cash
+Elem ent Description Objectives Performance Period Form of award Fixed Base salary (page 52) Fixed level of compensation, based on role, experience, and scope of responsibilities relative to competitive data from compensation peer group Provide median (P50) level of base pay Recognize individual skills and experience Attract and retain executive talent One year Cash Performance based Annual bonus payable based on achievement of Board-approved corporate performance objectives and set out in annual balanced scorecard (80-90%) plus individual performance goals (10-20%) Encourage and reward achievement of annual performance objectives set by Board Recognize individual effort and contribution Align executive and shareholder interests One year Cash

-Longterm incentive (LTIs) (page 59)

-- Annual grants of equity-based compensation comprised of 75% PSUs and 25% RSUs - PSU vesting and payout based on corporate performance relative to: (i) RTSR; and (ii) Board approved pre-tax DCFPS target, each over a three-year period.
-PSU vesting is deferred for a full three-year period - RSUs vesting and payout based on increases to our share price relative to common share price on the Grant Date (as defined in Schedule "D").
-Vest in equal thirds annually over threeyear period - PSUs: align compensation to corporate performance over three-year period, encourage retention (all vesting deferred three years) - RSUs: maintain market competitiveness, encourage retention - Align with shareholder interests

-Three years (PSUs)

-Annually in one-third increments (RSUs)

-Both PSUs and RSUs payable either in cash or shares purchased on the open market or issued from treasury for grants made on or after July 1, 2022
+Long- term incentive (LTIs) (page 55) Annual grants of equity-based compensation comprised of 75% performance share units (PSUs) and 25% restricted share units (RSUs) PSU vesting and payout based on corporate performance relative to: (i) RTSR; and (ii) Board approved pre-tax DCFPS target, each over a three-year period.
+PSU vesting is deferred for a full three-year period RSUs vesting and payout based on our share price relative to common share price on the Grant Date (as defined in Schedule "C").
+Vest in equal thirds annually over three-year period Previous year's grants are not taken into account when considering new grants PSUs: align compensation to corporate performance over three-year period, encourage retention (all vesting deferred three years) RSUs: maintain market competitiveness, encourage retention Align with shareholder interests Three years (PSUs) Annually in one-third increments (RSUs) Both PSUs and RSUs payable either in cash or shares purchased on the open market or issued from treasury for grants made on or after July 1, 2022 --- --- -- --- --